 A final link of the pathway will now be added in the last stage of the project, extending from Ferry Road to Bridge Road along the frontage of the Sydney Secondary College.

 The design has been developed in conjunction with the land owners, the Department of Education, along with Sydney Secondary College and other key stakeholders.

 Glebe Foreshore improvements

 - new sea walls to stabilise the harbour’s edge

 - 3 metre wide shared path for pedestrians and bike riders

-You can download the proposed design plans below.
+You can download the approved development plans below.

 The design plans were on public exhibition until October 2012 and endorsed by Council in November 2012.
-A development application is expected to be lodged in early 2013.
+A development application was lodged in early 2013 and approved in August 2013.
 You can still share your thoughts regarding this project at Sydney Your Say.